 - Students may request a course extension from the beginning of week 12 through the end of week 14 of the trimester via a Google Form sent out through the Registrar's office. - On the Google form that a student submits to the Registrar, the student must identify what the eligibility requirement is for the course, then acknowledge that they have met the requirement. - Extension requests must be submitted by the end of Week 14.
-Registrar will review, then put approved students into the E course no later than the end of the day Tuesday of week 15. - Once the Registrar enrolls the student into the extended course, the final review for the extension eligibility is done by the faculty member prior to the end of week 15 of the term.
+Registrar will review, then put approved students into the E course no later than the end of the day Tuesday of week 15. - If the course will be expiring during an exam retake period, a course extension will be given with the normal extension timeframe, as per the Course Extension policy.
+Extensions given for clinical competency written exams will be given an extension to the end of the first week, Friday, of the following term.
+This is due to Phase Advancing requirements and the course add/drop deadline. - Once the Registrar enrolls the student into the extended course, the final review for the extension eligibility is done by the faculty member prior to the end of week 15 of the term.
 If a student has not met eligibility requirements, faculty will email the Registrar and copy the student, the Registrar will then remove the student from the class and confirm with the student via email.
-If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - Rationale: Requires the student to realistically consider what they need to complete the course in a planned and thoughtful manner. - The extension gives the student three (3) additional weeks into the subsequent trimester to complete remaining course work.
+If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - The extension gives the student three (3) additional weeks into the subsequent trimester to complete remaining course work.
 The break between trimesters can be used to complete course work.